Our Cardiovascular Medicine Fellows

 Residency: New York Presbyterian - Columbia

 Margot grew up in San Francisco, California.
 She studied Economics at the University of Chicago and worked in finance and consulting before pursuing her premedical studies at Columbia University and medical school at the Columbia University Vagelos College of Physicians and Surgeons.
 She completed Internal Medicine residency at New York-Presbyterian Columbia.
-She is a first year cardiology fellow at BIDMC and is interested in heart failure and transplant, with prior research in transplant immunology and rejection.
+She is a second year cardiology fellow at BIDMC and is interested in clinical electrophysiology.
 Outside of fellowship, you can find Margot running along Boston's many paths, learning how to play tennis at the local courts, and enjoying New England seafood.

 Rebecca Angoff, MD